Create contingency tables

 where n(i,j) is the frequency of observations that show both characteristic i for variable V1, and characteristic j for variable V2.

-XLSTAT tool for creating contingency table
+XLSTAT tool for creating a contingency table

 XLSTAT tests on contingency tables

 XLSTAT provides you with two criteria to characterize the relationship between the two variables:

 - The Chi-square distance has been suggested to measure the distance between two categories.
 The Pearson chi-square statistic, which is the sum of the Chi-square distances, is used to test the independence between rows and columns.

 - Inertia is a measure inspired from physics that is often used in Correspondence Analysis, a method that is used to analyse in depth contingency tables.
 The inertia of a set of points is the weighted mean of the squared distances to the center of gravity.